membrane-io/membrane-driver-notion/README.md

 This [driver](https://membrane.io) lets you interact with the Notion.so API through your Membrane graph.

-To setup Notion driver follow steps:
+To setup Notion driver follow these steps:

 1: Create an [integration](https://www.notion.com/my-integrations)